Palantir Technologies Inc. (PLTR) Stock Analysis

 Frequently asked questions

-Palantir builds software platforms that integrate and analyze data for government intelligence agencies, defense organizations, and commercial enterprises.
-Its main products are Gotham (for defense and intelligence), Foundry (for commercial data operations), and Apollo (for software deployment).
+Palantir builds software platforms that integrate and analyze large datasets for government intelligence agencies, defense organizations, and commercial enterprises.
+Its main products—Gotham for government/defense and Foundry for commercial clients—help organizations process data from multiple sources to support operational decision-making and strategic planning.

 Is PLTR profitable?